 Finally, the agent may sell fidelity and surety bonds that provide protection to the insured against loss caused by dishonest or fraudulent actions of employees or that offer monetary compensation in the event that the pledgee fails to perform certain tasks. is unable to do, such as completing the construction of a building.

-California property and casualty insurance is typically classified by several major categories: fire and allied lines, marine insurance, casualty insurance, multiline insurance, and fidelity and surety bonds.
-California property insurance, like fire insurance or homeowner’s policies, covers loss or damage to real property or personal property caused by fire, lighting, or other covered perils.
+California property and casualty insurance is typically classified into several major categories: fire and allied lines, marine insurance, casualty insurance, multiline insurance, and fidelity and surety bonds.
+California property insurance, like fire insurance or homeowner’s policies, covers loss or damage to real property or personal property caused by fire, lighting, or other covered perils. property and casualty insurance.

 California marine insurance (also called transportation insurance) covers goods in transit against risks related to transportation, whether the goods are shipped via land (inland maritime) or water (oceanic maritime).